Telesphore-Uwabera/MVP-for-a-Citizen-Complaints-and-Engagement-System/README.md

 ### For Citizens (End Users)

 1. **Access the Application**
-   - Open your browser and go to `http://localhost:3000` (or the deployed URL).
+   - Open your browser and go to `http://localhost:3000`

 2. **Register an Account**
    - Click on the **Register** link.